pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 ## Time to create your Python package!

 Now that you understand the basics of the Python package directory structure, and associated key files (`__init__.py` and `pyproject.toml`), it's time to create your Python package!
 Below you will create a directory structure similar to the structure described above.

 If you don’t wish to create each of the files and directories below, you can always [fork and clone and customize the pyOpenSci example package.](https://github.com/pyOpenSci/pyosPackage)

 ## Step 1: Set Up the Package Directory Structure

 Below you create the basic directory structure required for your Python package.
 Note that there are instructions for creating the files and directories using shell.
-However you can also create files and directories in your preferred file directory tool (e.g. Finder on MAC or File Explorer on Windows or even a tool such as VS Code or Spyder) if you wish.
+However you can also create files and directories in your preferred file directory tool (e.g. Finder on macOS or File Explorer on Windows or even a tool such as VS Code or Spyder) if you wish.

 ### Create your package's project directory structure
 * Create a new project directory for your package.
 Choose a name for your package, preferably in lowercase and without spaces.
 For this tutorial we'll use `pyospackage`.